zer0glitch/ocpv-ansible-example/README.md

    worker-2   68m
   ```

-  * look at the first worker node to see what interfaces are available, and which one we would like to bridge
+  * look at the first worker node (worker-0 in this case) to see what interfaces are available, and which one we would like to bridge
  ```
 oc get nns -oyaml worker-0
 ```